 natural stone but with few of the drawbacks.

 - Quartz countertops are tough enough for the wear and tear on

 - Engineered stone won't develop fissures or cracks and remains

-impervious to water, moisture, or bacteria and is twice as strong
+impervious to water, moisture, or bacteria and is twice as strong as granite.

 - There is no safer food preparation surface on the market